With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreGuidance Center Of Lea County Inc Humphrey House is a mental health facility in Hobbs, NM, located at 3821 West College Lane, in the 88242 zip code.
 Guidance Center Of Lea County Inc Humphrey House provides telemedicine/telehealth, residential treatment and outpatient treatment.
-Guidance Center Of Lea County Inc Humphrey House provides individual psychotherapy, group therapy and cognitive behavioral therapy to young adults and children / adolescents.
-Guidance Center Of Lea County Inc Humphrey House also supports patients with eating disorders, LGBT and transitional age young adults.
-Some other services available at Guidance Center Of Lea County Inc Humphrey House include family psychoeducation and suicide prevention services.
+Guidance Center Of Lea County Inc Humphrey House provides individual psychotherapy, cognitive behavioral therapy and group therapy to children / adolescents and young adults.
+Guidance Center Of Lea County Inc Humphrey House also supports people with PTSD, transitional age young adults and people requiring dual diagnosis treatment.
+Some other services available at Guidance Center Of Lea County Inc Humphrey House include suicide prevention services and family psychoeducation.

 Learn MoreAmarillo Va Healthcare System Lubbock Va Clinic is a mental health facility in Lubbock, TX, located at 6104 Avenue Q South Drive, 79412 zip code area.
 Amarillo Va Healthcare System Lubbock Va Clinic provides outpatient treatment and telemedicine/telehealth.
-Amarillo Va Healthcare System Lubbock Va Clinic provides dialectical behavior therapy, integrated dual diagnosis disorder treatment and couples/family therapy to adults, young adults and seniors 65 or older.
-Amarillo Va Healthcare System Lubbock Va Clinic also supports seniors or older adults, people with trauma and people with serious mental illness.
-Additional services offered by Amarillo Va Healthcare System Lubbock Va Clinic consist of chronic disease/illness management, education services and legal advocacy.
+Amarillo Va Healthcare System Lubbock Va Clinic provides individual psychotherapy, couples/family therapy and group therapy to young adults, seniors 65 or older and adults.
+Amarillo Va Healthcare System Lubbock Va Clinic also supports LGBT, people with PTSD and people with Alzheimer's or dementia.
+Additional services offered by Amarillo Va Healthcare System Lubbock Va Clinic consist of education services, psychosocial rehabilitation services and assertive community treatment.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.